polendri/blog.ijj.li/content/posts/secure_services_with_podman_part_1.md

-I like the "technically correct" design choices of Podman compared to Docker, but I had a tough time choosing between the two because the immaturity of Podman as a project really does have an impact on using it (mainly just how little documentation, blogs, and StackOverflow answers that exist out there for it).
+I like the "technically correct" design choices of Podman compared to Docker, but I had a tough time choosing between the two because the immaturity of Podman as a project really does have an impact on using it (mainly just how little documentation, blogs, and StackOverflow answers exist out there for it).
 Docker even has a [rootless mode](https://docs.docker.com/engine/security/rootless/) these days, negating one of the key advantages of Podman.